Lessons Learned When Building A Kubernetes Operator

 - Rookout Configuration – for configuring where and how to install Rookout

 Next, the Operator waits for Rookout Configuration Resource to be added so it will have the configuration for deploying the Rookout SDK.
-Rookout configuration contains a list of matchers composed by combination of deployment name, container name, and labels.
+Rookout configuration contains a list of matchers composed by a combination of deployment name, container name, and labels.
 Once the configuration is set, the Rookout Operator can start to patch deployment resources.

 [Image source: openshift blog]